Pat Putnam

-Patrick Edward Putnam (born December 3, 1953) is an American former professional baseball first baseman, who played in Major League Baseball (MLB) for the Texas Rangers, Seattle Mariners, and Minnesota Twins.
+Patrick Edward Putnam (December 3, 1953 – August 25, 2026) was an American professional baseball first baseman.
+He played in Major League Baseball (MLB) for the Texas Rangers, Seattle Mariners, and Minnesota Twins.
 Putnam also played for the Nippon-Ham Fighters of Nippon Professional Baseball (NPB).

 Career

 Amateur

-Putnam attended Fort Myers Senior High School then the University of South Alabama.
+Putnam attended Fort Myers Senior High School, where he earned All-South Florida honors as a senior.
+He then played college ball at Miami Dade North Community College and University of South Alabama.
 In 1973, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.